5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 3. Users who just want to compile a slimmed-down version of AppleALC for the one Layout-ID they are using, can follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build) instead.

 ## Contents
-This guide will cover the following topics:
+This guide will cover the following topics (subject to change):

 - Creating a dump of the Audio Codec in Linux
 - Converting and visualizing the data